cypherpunk-academy/2064/en/069_2064_My combat robot, your combar robot.md

 Hurry.
 Lasse reached forward with his arm, but couldn't quite reach the steering wheel.

-Trevor: "It's good, it's good, it's good.
+Trevor: "It's right, it's okay, it's good.
 I'll drive."
 He drove the car behind the truck.
-A few moments later a flying combat robot hissed past them in close proximity.
+A few moments later, a flying combat robot hissed past them in close proximity.
 They both pulled their heads in.

 Lasse threw himself back and looked out the back window: "Shit!
-It flies at the speed of ten meters altitude.
+It flies at a speed of ten meters altitude.
 Is he stupid?
 This is complete insanity.
 They have new pilots."